If you're a parent in 2017 with kids in school, you've probably wondered about the best cell phones for kids.

 When you're shopping for a child phone for someone ten years of age and under, take a look at the Firefly glowPhone for a good place to start.
 This child-friendly phone is a great first phone for kids, especially if your little ones are still too young for a smartphone.

-Because you get to choose your network, store up to 20 numbers and enjoy up to 360 minutes of talking before every charge, you can rest easy know your kids will be able to reach you at any time.
+Because you get to choose your network, store up to 20 numbers and enjoy up to 360 minutes of talking before every charge, you can rest easy knowing your kids will be able to reach you at any time.
 The Firefly glowPhone receives basic calls and texts, but it doesn't allow downloading, which makes it the best option on the market for younger children.

 Pro Tip: The Firefly glowPhone includes parental controls for monitoring the mobile phone experiences of small children.